-What is benzodiazepine
+What is a benzodiazepine

 Benzodiazepine is a medication that is a sedative-hypnotic.
 This means they create a calming or tranquilizing effect.
 Benzodiazepine is prescribed to treat illnesses and disorders such as anxiety, insomnia, panic and seizure disorders, and alcohol withdrawal symptoms.
 Some of them may also be prescribed as muscle relaxants.
 Unfortunately, the same actions that make these medications valuable within medical treatment also entice drug abusers.